 The --thumbprint option allows you to specify the certificate's thumbprint, which, if it matches that of the SSL certificate on the AccuRev server, allows the certificate to be accepted automatically.

-The --thumbprint option can be used to automatically enable SSL on unattended machines using a script that executes accurev get_certificate --thumbprint=309b7af1445f8b1fac7b6f8baabc3f7bb656dac9 for example.
+The --thumbprint option can be used to automatically enable SSL on unattended machines using a script that executes for example.
 (The term thumbprint is the equivalent of fingerprint, which might be more familiar to users in UNIX/Linux environments.)